20 Vibrant Mediterranean Recipes to Feel Good About

-We've heard for years about the wonders of the Mediterranean diet.
-Featuring foods like olive oil, whole grains, fish, legumes, fruits, and vegetables, it's considered an all-around healthy way of eating.
-Even if you don't adopt it completely, it's easy to work a few more Mediterranean-inspired meals into your weekly menu plan, even if it's just for the bright and satisfying flavors alone.
+We’ve heard for years about the wonders of the Mediterranean diet.
+Featuring foods like olive oil, whole grains, fish, legumes, fruits, and vegetables, it’s equally colorful and crave-worthy.
+It’s also incredibly easy to work a few more Mediterranean-inspired meals into your weekly menu plan, even if it’s just for the bright and satisfying flavors alone.

 Nothing fancy here.
 This mix of crunchy vegetables balanced with plenty of briny olives and feta, is just like that heaping Greek salad from your neighborhood diner.